jebej/Schrodinger.jl/docs/src/man/gettingstarted.md

 ## First Steps

 The first step to using Schrodinger.jl is to install it.
 This is easy to do with Julia's package manager.
-Type `Pkg.clone("https://github.com/jebej/Schrodinger.jl.git")` at the Julia `REPL` to download the package to your computer.
+Type `using Pkg; Pkg.clone("https://github.com/jebej/Schrodinger.jl.git")` at the Julia `REPL` to download the package to your computer.
 From there, the package can be used or imported like any other Julia package:

 ```julia
 using Schrodinger